-Located in northeast Georgia, Elijah Clark State Park sits on Clarks Hill Lake and has beautiful camp sites right on the water.
+Elijah Clark State Park is located in northeast Georgia and sits on Clarks Hill Lake.
+The park has beautiful camp sites right on the water.
 After camping at lots of different state parks, this was one of our favorites.

 Destination: Elijah Clark State Park